MAIF/otoroshi/manual/src/main/paradox/integrations/analytics.md

 # Analytics

-Each actions and request on Otoroshi create events that can be sent ouside of Otoroshi for further usage.
-Those events can be sent using a webhook or through a Kafka topic.
+Each action and request on Otoroshi creates events that can be sent outside of Otoroshi for further usage.
+Those events can be sent using a webhook and/or through a Kafka topic.

 ## WebHooks